knpwrs/redux-ts-utils/README.md

 The `handleAction` function returns a single reducer function.
 The first argument should be an action creator from the `createAction` function.
-The second argument should be a "mutation" function which takes the current state and the payload from the action.
+The second argument should be a "mutation" function which takes the current state and the action.
 The third argument is an optional initial state argument.

 When provided with an action with a type that matches the type from `actionCreator` the mutation function will be run.
 The mutation function is